Arch Setup Guide

 nVidia

-If you have an nvidia GPU on your laptop You should install nvidia-laptop-power-cfg
+If you have an nvidia GPU with Ampere architecture or later on your laptop You should install nvidia-laptop-power-cfg

 git clone https://gitlab.com/asus-linux/nvidia-laptop-power-cfg.git